-We depend on freshwater a wide range of reasons, but unless we revolutionize the way we deal with dirty water, our needs for fresh water will not be met in the near future.
+We depend on freshwater for a wide range of reasons, but unless we revolutionize the way we deal with dirty water, we may face some challenges accessing freshwater in the future.

 Why are we producing so much dirty water?
 The reason is a combination of factors: population growth, urbanization, industrialization, and food production.

 Global populations are expected to exceed nine billion by 2050.
 Urban populations may rise nearly twice as fast, projected to nearly double from the current 3.4 billion to 6.4 billion by 2050, with numbers of people living in slums rising even faster, from 1 to 1.4 billion in just a decade.

 This means a lot of pressure on water resources.
 The more water we withdraw, the more wastewater we will produce.
 Wastewater is produced in every dwelling.
 In developing countries, less water may be withdrawn and less wastewater may be produced, but they largely have very little infrastructure to treat the wastewater.

 The picture is very different in developed countries where there is some level of effort made in treating wastewater.

 Every day in the UK over 624,200 kilometers (about 387,860 miles) of sewers collect over 11 billion liters of wastewater from homes, municipal, commercial and industrial premises, and rainwater run-off from roads and other impermeable surfaces.